brianom95/brianom95.github.io/_posts/2023-08-11-mourne-seven-sevens.md

     <img width="400" src="/images/mournemap.webp">
 </p>

-The Mourne's are perfect for mountaineering and are why County Down has more Everest summiters than anywhere else in Ireland.
+The Mourne's are perfect for mountaineering.
 Slieve Donard in particular is one of my favourite hikes in the country; following part of the massive Mourne Wall which crosses most of the peaks.
 I first climbed it with Scouts when I was 15, and last climbed it less than a year ago.
 Looking up from the carpark it still seemed as big as ever.

 My gear and route card were checked by a marshal, and I was given an orienteering dibber to scan at each summit.
 It felt very professional the way it attached to one finger.
 A few people found it funny that I was putting on sunscreen while we hid from a rain shower, but within thirty minutes the sun was out and strong.
 I ate some final food while nervously discussing the tight cut off times with others, then we moved to the start line.
 There was a sense of excitement in the air during the race briefing, and all of a sudden we were off.